openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - SPI_CMD_WAIT

-   uDMA QSPI supports the concept of itroducing delay during transaction.
+   uDMA QSPI supports the concept of introducing delay during transaction.
 There are two way to introduce delay: - `Event based delay` : In this mode uDMA QSPI halt its operation until it receives an event defined by WAIT_CYC field of SPI_CMD_WAIT, from the uDMA Core.
    `Clock based delay` : In this mode uDMA QSPI consumes clock defined by WAIT_CYC field of SPI_CMD_WAIT.